-i.
-The use is confined to outdoor recreational facilities; and ii.
-A legal obligation is made to secure the shared use of such facilities with the local community.

-3.56 This policy consolidates Policy DEV19 of the Adopted Hart District Local Plan with a similar intent of safeguarding the land for future use by the school.
+- i.
+The use is confined to outdoor recreational facilities; and - A legal obligation is made to secure the shared use of such facilities with the local community. - 3.62 This policy consolidates Policy INF8 of the Hart Local Plan which safeguards the land adjacent to Robert May's School (2.8ha) for educational use.

-3.57 The policy confines the use of the land to allow for outdoor recreation facilities only, as the site occupies an important location within the local gap that separates Odiham from North Warnborough.
+3.63 The policy confines the use of the land to allow for outdoor recreation facilities only, as the site occupies an important location within the local gap that separates Odiham from North Warnborough.
 It also requires that such facilities should be shared by the school and the local community, in accordance with the schools funding agreement and Articles of Association as this public benefit will help justify appropriate development in the Odiham and North Warnborough Local Gap (see Policy 3).